MPs call on NI secretary to restart talks

 Northern Ireland has been without a devolved government since January 2017, when a coalition led by the DUP and Sinn Féin collapsed.

-Since then, day-to-day government business has been administered by civil servants, in the absence of locally elected ministers.
+Since then, day-to-day government business has been administered by civil servants, in the absence of locally-elected ministers.

 'Wait-and-see approach'